-Inês Moreira (1977, PT) is an active curator, postdoctoral researcher and editor based in Porto, Portugal.
-Inês holds a PhD degree in Curatorial Knowledge from Goldsmiths College, University of London (2014), a Master’s degree from Metropolis — Masters Program in Architecture and Urban Culture, Universitat Politècnica de Catalunya / Centro de Cultura Contemporánea de Barcelona (2003) and has graduated in Architecture from FAUP (2001).
-Her present Post-Doctoral research project is funded by the Portuguese Foundation for Science and Technology (2016–2022) and it is affiliated to the Institute of Art History / Universidade NOVA de Lisboa, where she coordinates the research cluster Curating the Contemporary.
-Since 2014, she serves as a guest Auxiliary Professor at the Fine Art Faculty of the University of Porto, lecturing on Contemporary Culture and on Curatorial Studies.
+Inês Moreira (1977, PT) is an active curator, researcher and editor based in Porto, Portugal.
+Inês was appointed Principal Investigator in Visual Arts at Lab2PT research center of University of Minho in 2022.
+She holds a PhD degree in Curatorial Knowledge from Goldsmiths College, University of London (2014), a Master’s degree from Metropolis — Masters Program in Architecture and Urban Culture, Universitat Politècnica de Catalunya / Centro de Cultura Contemporánea de Barcelona (2003) and has graduated in Architecture from FAUP (2001).
+Her Post-Doctoral research project was affiliated to the Institute of Art History / Universidade NOVA de Lisboa, where she funded and coordinated the research cluster Curating the Contemporary: on Architectures, Territories and Networks, funded by the Individual Research Grants of the Portuguese Foundation for Science and Technology (2016–2022).
+She served as a guest Auxiliary Professor at the Fine Art Faculty of the University of Porto (2014–2022), lecturing on Contemporary Culture and on Curatorial Studies.

 In the last years I have been engaged with fieldwork, publishing and debating on the research gathered around my post-doctoral research, along lecturing at U.Porto, as well along activating curatorial platforms and networks oriented to artistic research and to knowledge production.
 As a researcher-curator, I am interested in epistemologies of curating and in advanced practices of research and artistic production.
 As subjects, my recent work focuses on man-made territories, such as post-industrial landscapes or spaces, on outcast historical buildings, on ruined spaces, on architectures under transformation, and on other collective memories.
 The methodologies deployed include research, editorial and written work, in both academic and cultural publications, materializing in curated exhibitions, cultural programming, exhibition display and other public formats.
 The artistic and spatial practice I have developed since 2001 includes exhibition curating, display and cultural programming at cultural venues in France, Poland, Spain, and Portugal.